Operation Best Foot Forward wrapped up its most expansive enforcement to date last Friday, with…

 As Osceola County’s population booms, leaders are taking steps to ensure that its pedestrian injury and fatality rate does not.
-On October 30, the county launched the Best Foot Forward (BFF) initiative, aimed at improving driver yield rates through education, engineering and enforcement at selected crosswalks countywide.
+On October 30, the county and cities of Kissimmee and St. Cloud launched the Best Foot Forward (BFF) initiative, aimed at improving driver yield rates through education, engineering and enforcement at selected crosswalks countywide.
 BFF partners will use best practices of Orange County’s BFF program which has been in place since 2012.

 “The Best Foot Forward program is a good fit for Osceola County,” Osceola County Sheriff Russell Gibson told Orlando Sentinel reporter Ryan Gillespie.
 “This county is growing at such a rapid pace and many of these folks need to walk using our crosswalks and intersections, and we want them to get there safely.”

 Last year in Osceola County, 148 people were injured and 19 were killed in crashes, a 30 percent increase from 2014 to 2016, as reported by the Florida Department of Highway Safety and Motor Vehicles.
 “That’s just not acceptable,” said Gibson.
 “We want to make sure those numbers are going down.”